How to create a text file?

 - Click Start

-- Open All Programs, Accessories, and then click Notepad.
+- Open All Programs > Accessories, then click on the Notepad shortcut.

 You can also create a text file using any other word processing software program, like Microsoft Word or Wordpad.
 When saving the file, change the file name or file type to Plain Text to save it as a text file.
 In many of these programs, you'll also have the option to save the file as a Rich-Text Format.